yanniewu/amazon-bedrock-agent-samples/examples/amazon-bedrock-agents/code_assistant_agent/README.md

 ## Sending files to the agent

 To pass files to the agent, you must add them to the `sessionState`.
-You can include files from S3 or upload them directly - setti the `sourceType` to `S3` or `BYTE_CONTENT`, respectively.
+You can include files from S3 or upload them directly - setting the `sourceType` to `S3` or `BYTE_CONTENT`, respectively.

 When sending files from S3, you specify the S3 location; when uploading them directly, include the file data and set the `mediaType` in the `byteContent`.